Webnai/alx-pre_course/0x01-git/README.md

-This is time I'm updating readme from Github how cool!
+This is time I'm updating readme from Github how cool Willy